 The rare and endangered golden-cheeked warbler nests only in the oak-juniper woodlands of central Texas,” says Melissa Cheatwood.
 “We are so fortunate to live within the boundary of the Balcones Canyonlands National Wildlife Refuge, established in 1992 in order to protect this very special songbird.”
-Check out super cute photos of baby birds.
+Discover 7 amazing nature photos you won’t want to miss.

 “When the year started, I told myself I would love to see 200 different bird species in Florida.
 It definitely has been a challenge, but I am determined to complete my goal,” says Sheri Douse.
 “Out of all the different birds, this little guy is one that I hear every time I go outside.
 The Northern parula is a very small bird and it has a beautiful voice.
 I have been chasing this bird around for quite some time hoping to get a perfect picture.”
+Want to take better pictures of warblers?
 Check out our ultimate guide to backyard bird photography.